 - The structure of the report details is defined by the pop-up configuration.
 Where the submission form shows the fields that have the Edit property enabled, the details shows the fields that are enabled for Display.
 The details do not need to include all the fields from the report, and they can include fields that are not editable in the form.
 The display can be a single field, a list of fields, or a custom pop-up configuration.
 Arcade expressions are also supported.

 - The list of reports is sorted by proximity to the user when that user has opted to share their location with the application, otherwise they are either sorted by age (most recent at the top) or by a field that can be configured on the Reports tab of the application configuration.

-- When a user shares their location with the application, the app will load only those reports that are near their location.
+- By default, the application will prompt users to access their current location, When a user shares their location with the application, the app will load only those reports that are near their location.
 They can expand this radius incrementally to load more features.
 The size of this buffer can be configured in the Search Radius section of the Reports tab of the application configuration.
 As with any app or website that uses location, users can always use their browser settings to stop sharing their location.
-Alternatively, use the option on the Reports tab of the application configuration to disable this request for the users location.
+Alternatively, use the option on the Reports tab of the application configuration for the application to disable using current location of the user.

 - Users who submit reports while authenticated with an ArcGIS account can be allowed to edit and/or delete those reports while they are signed in.
 The application must be configured to store the ID of the account that was used to create the record, per the instructions in the Sign In Options section of this document.

 Crowdsource Reporter provides two ways for users to interact with reports submitted by other users: They can upvote the report, and/or they can leave a comment as a reply to the initial report.
 Only one vote can be submitted per report and per browser session.